Simplicial spanning trees in random Steiner complexes: Local convergence of uniform random Steiner systems

 From the construction $f_r$ is bijective and maps $d$-faces in $\partial T_{d,k}^d(r)$ to $d$-faces in $\partial X^d(\sigma_0,r)$.
 Since we also assumed that $f_{r-1}$ is a simplicial isomorphism of $T_{d,k}(r-1)$ and $X(\sigma_0,r-1)$ by Lemma \ref{iso-lemma}, this proves that $f_r$ is a simplicial isomorphism of $T_{d,k}(r)$ and $X(\sigma_0,r)$, as required. \end{proof}

-Before turning to the proof of Theorem \ref{thm:main_Thm3}, we state a short claim regarding the number of vertices, $(d-1)$-faces and $d$-faces in $T_{d,k}$ and in each of its layers, as defined by the $r$-neighbouring complexes.
+Before turning to the proof of Theorem \ref{thm:main_Thm3}, we state a short claim regarding the number of vertices, $(d-1)$-faces and $d$-faces in $T_{d,k}$ and in each of its layers, as defined by the $r$-neighboring complexes.

-\begin{Claim} Let $r>1$, then \begin{enumerate} \item $|T_{d,k}^0(0)|=d$, $|T_{d,k}^{d-1}(0)|=1$ and $|T_{d,k}^d(0)|=0$. \item $|\partial T_{d,k}^0(1)|=k$, $|\partial T_{d,k}^{d-1}(0)|=dk$ and $|\partial T_{d,k}^d(1)|=k$. \item $|T_{d,k}^0(r)|=|T_{d,k}^0(r-1)|+|\partial T_{d,k}^d(r)|$. \item $|\partial T_{d,k}^d(r)| = (k-1)|\partial T_{d,k}^{d-1}(r-1)$. \item $|\partial T_{d,k}^{d-1}(r)| = d|\partial T_{d,k}^d(r)|$. \end{enumerate} As a result, for all $r\geq 1$
+\begin{Claim} Let $r>1$, then \begin{enumerate} \item $|T_{d,k}^0(0)|=d$, $|T_{d,k}^{d-1}(0)|=1$ and $|T_{d,k}^d(0)|=0$. \item $|\partial T_{d,k}^0(1)|=k$, $|\partial T_{d,k}^{d-1}(1)|=dk$ and $|\partial T_{d,k}^d(1)|=k$. \item $|T_{d,k}^0(r)|=|T_{d,k}^0(r-1)|+|\partial T_{d,k}^d(r)|$. \item $|\partial T_{d,k}^d(r)| = (k-1)|\partial T_{d,k}^{d-1}(r-1)|$. \item $|\partial T_{d,k}^{d-1}(r)| = d|\partial T_{d,k}^d(r)|$. \end{enumerate} As a result, for all $r\geq 1$

 and

 \end{Claim}

 The claim follows directly from the definition of $T_{d,k}$ and its proof is left to the reader.